andyguestysj/prog03/_docs/introduction/setup.md

 Our editor of choice this year is Visual Studio Code.
 VSC is installed on all our machines.
 It is a versatile, lightweight, easily extendable editor.
 It can be setup to work with multiple programming languages and to intergrate directly with the gitlab servers.
 ## replit.com

-We used replit.com last year to help us during the covid pandemic. replit.com can be used again this year but it is not required.
+We used replit.com to help us during the covid pandemic. replit.com can be used again this year but it is not required.

 You can sign up for a replit.com account for free at [https://replit.com/](https://replit.com/).
 I recommend you do so using your York St John email account address.